 On April 24, 2018, I was honored to speak at the US Army War College’s 29th Annual Strategy Conference.
 This year’s subject was future leadership, and my panel in specific looked ahead to what strategic leaders would look like in 2030.
-The full video can be seen here, and my remarks are available at Lawfire (a selection of which can be found below).
+The full video can be seen here, and my remarks are available at Lawfire (and below).

 Before I begin, you’ll have to indulge my payments on a couple of intellectual debts.